brigadecore/brigade/docs/topics/scripting.md

 that directory even come from?

-Here's what is happening: Because our project has a Git repository associated with it, Acid is automatically getting us a copy of that project and attaching that copy to each `Job` that we run.
+Here's what is happening: Because our project has a Git repository associated with it, Brigade is automatically getting us a copy of that project and attaching that copy to each `Job` that we run.

 When a repository is checked out, it is stored by default in `/src`.
 So it is as if we